Skip to content

 2. /bin/ directory

-• Verification: Downloads are verified using SHA256 checksums signed by restic maintainers
+• Verification: Downloads are verified using SHA256 checksums signed by restic maintainers.

-• Override: Set BACKREST_RESTIC_COMMAND environment variable to use a custom restic binary
+• Override: Set BACKREST_RESTIC_COMMAND environment variable to use a custom restic binary.

 Command Execution